 Without communication, nothing is going to get done.
 Not only should you and your partner communicate on a regular basis, but you should over-communicate.

-What I’ve learned is that excessive communication also helps keep both of you motivated.
+What we’ve learned is that excessive communication also helps keep everyone motivated.
 You will come up with ideas, get excited about what you are doing and have fun working together.